 You’ve worked diligently all month long to follow your budget.
 So, why not reward yourself?
 This doesn’t mean blowing money at the mall or on a mini-shopping spree or anything of the like.
 But you can work a small percentage into your budget to treat yourself each month.

 Online Scheduling or Online Bill Payment

-Scheduling your payments ahead of time using online or through your bank’s bill pay feature decreases the likelihood of blowing your budget.
+Scheduling your payments ahead of time using online or through your bank’s online bill pay feature decreases the likelihood of blowing your budget.
 Why so?
-Even though funds will be sitting in your account until withdrawal date, you’ll know the money is off limits for casual spending.
+Even though funds will be sitting in your account until the withdrawal date, you’ll know the money is off limits for casual spending.

 Instead of scrambling to save money each month after the well runs dry, make it a priority by automating your savings.
 Have the funds transferred to a separate account once your direct deposit is disbursed.
 That way you don’t have to make an additional transfer.
 Additionally, you won’t be tempted to spend money sitting in a savings account you don’t use regularly.

 If you’re self-employed, you’ll have to be a bit more disciplined.
 Assuming you don’t pay yourself a salary, make it a priority to transfer funds into your bank account each time funds hit your account.
 Doing so will ensure you hit your savings targets each month.